saltstack/salt/doc/topics/hacking.rst

 On Arch Linux, where Python 3 is the default installation of Python, use the ``virtualenv2`` command instead of ``virtualenv``.

-.. note:: Using your system Python modules in the virtualenv
+.. note:: Using system Python modules in the virtualenv

-    If you have the required python modules installed on your system already and would like to use them in the virtualenv rather than having pip download and compile new ones into this environment, run ``virtualenv`` with the ``--system-site-packages`` option.
-If you do this, you can skip the pip command below that installs the dependencies (pyzmq, M2Crypto, etc.), assuming that the listed modules are all installed in your system PYTHONPATH at the time you create your virtualenv.
+    To use already-installed python modules in virtualenv (instead of having pip download and compile new ones), run ``virtualenv --system-site-packages`` Using this method eliminates the requirement to install the salt dependencies again, although it does assume that the listed modules are all installed in the system PYTHONPATH at the time of virtualenv creation.

 Activate the virtualenv::